MATTHEW EULER, PH.D.

 Most studies in the lab combine standardized cognitive assessments (as typically applied in neuropsychological assessment) with experimental tasks and ERP or time-frequency analysis of task-related and spontaneous EEG data.

-Current populations of interest include community-dwelling older and younger adults, and individuals who have been diagnosed with Mild Cognitive Impairment or early Alzheimer’s disease.
-Over time we hope to expand our research to include additional neuropsychiatric groups.
+and individuals who have been diagnosed with Mild Cognitive Impairment or early Alzheimer’s

 Education